 Caitlin Gunn is a PhD candidate in Feminist Studies at the University of Minnesota, Twin Cities, where she was a 2014 Diversity of Views and Experiences (DOVE) Fellow, and the 2015-2016 Digital Humanities Fellow in the Gender, Women, and Sexuality Studies department.
 Her research draws from black digital studies, philosophy, and black feminist theory to explore themes of black speculative fiction and technology.

-Gunn does consulting work in equity and diversity, focusing on facilitation and education around issues of race, gender, and sexuality.
+Gunn co-owns Gunn & Taborda Consulting, an equity, diversity and inclusion firm focusing on facilitation and education around issues of race, gender, and sexuality.
 She has worked with the Native American Women’s Health Education Resource Center, Eastside Neighborhood Services, and the Minnesota Youth Story Squad in developing curricula and educational programming around gender, narrative, and domestic violence.